ipfs-shipyard/js-crypto-key-composer/README.md

 | password | string | | The password to use to decrypt the key |

 Meaningful [errors](src/util/errors.js) with codes are thrown if something went wrong.
-When the `inputKey` is not encoded in any of the valid formats, a `AggregatedInvalidInputKeyError` is thrown, containing a `errors` property with the errors indexed by format.
-If a single `options.format` was specified, a `InvalidInputKeyError` is thrown instead.
+When `options.format` is an array and `inputKey` is not encoded in any of the valid formats, a `AggregatedError` is thrown, containing a `errors` property with the errors indexed by format.

 ### composePrivateKey(decomposedKey, [options])